 If you are a legal academic or practitioner and have a passion for animal protection, consider teaching a course in Animal Law.
 Prominent Australian universities have taught or are currently teaching Animal Law, and this number will increase along with student interest in animal protection issues.
-Contact Voiceless to find out how you could go about establishing and running an Animal Law course.

 Advocacy in your workplace

 If you work at a law firm, you may be able to get involved in Animal Law through your firm’s pro bono program.
 Some firms also encourage internal interest groups, which may allow you to join or establish an Animal Law focus group with your work colleagues.
 You may also have the opportunity to fulfil CPD points by attending or running an Animal Law related workshop or presentation.
-Contact Voiceless to arrange for a talk at your workplace.

 Start or join an Animal Law group